 - Hopper’s KidZone in Eldersburg, MD – This indoor arena has bounce houses, obstacle courses, and jumbo slides for kids to run, jump, and play.
 The open play is on weekdays from 10 am-1 pm and 4 pm-8 pm on Tuesday & Thursday.
 The cost is $8 for 2+ and $5 for the under-2 crowd.

 - Rollie Pollies in Crofton or Severna Park, MD – They appear to have a lot of children’s gymnastics equipment including trampolines, foam pits, beams, a bounce house, etc. It seems similar to My Gym.
-They have open gym hours for $10 per child and allow drop-offs for potty trained children over 3.
+They have open gym hours for $10 per hour per child and allow drop-offs for potty trained children over 3.